CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ## Color palettes tell a story

-In the [last lesson](https://academy.cartodb.com/courses/intermediate-design/choose-colors-1/) we learned that colors affect each other in our visual perception.
+In the [last lesson](https://academy.carto.com/courses/intermediate-design/choose-colors-1/) we learned that colors affect each other in our visual perception.
 These color relationships also have meaning.
-For example, check out this choropleth map made by CartoDB users [The Netherlands Red Cross:](www.rodekruis.nl)
+For example, check out this choropleth map made by CARTO users [The International Federation of Red Cross and Red Crescent Societies:](http://www.ifrc.org/)

-<iframe width="100%" height="520" frameborder="0" src="https://nlrc.cartodb.com/u/redcross-sims/viz/e70ac940-fd43-11e4-9243-0e853d047bba/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://nlrc.carto.com/u/redcross-sims/editor/e70ac940-fd43-11e4-9243-0e853d047bba/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-The light to dark sequential color scheme here gives us enough information to figure out which areas in Nepal received more tarpaulins in a glance.
+They're using a light-to-dark sequential color scheme based on [ColorBrewer.](http://colorbrewer2.org/) It gives us enough information to figure out which areas in Nepal received more tarpaulins in a glance.

 Complete color palettes tell the story of your data.
 There are two main kinds: qualitative and quantitative.
 Read on to learn which type to use for your map!

 ## Qualitative color palettes
 Qualitative color palettes show categories.
 Use them when you need to show data that doesn't have numerical hierarchy.
 [LifeWatch INBO](http://lifewatch.inbo.be/) uses a qualitative palette well in this map:

-<iframe width="100%" height="520" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/6a22a626-c509-11e5-8ec2-0e674067d321/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://inbo.carto.com/u/lifewatch/editor/6a22a626-c509-11e5-8ec2-0e674067d321/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 There aren't any numerical attributes illustrated on this map, like length of migration route or how long each took.
 The point of this map is to demonstrate which route belongs to each bird.
-It's easy for viewers to pick out each route because of the [contrast between hues.](https://academy.cartodb.com/courses/intermediate-design/choose-colors-1/#color-relationships)
+It's easy for viewers to pick out each route because of the [contrast between hues.](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#color-relationships)

 #### Make your own
-CartoDB's Category Wizard gives you a 10-color qualitative palette by default.
-If your data has more than 10 categories, our system automatically groups the rest into an 'Other' category and colors them gray.
-You can pick your own colors though!
+The CARTO Builder's Formula Widget gives you a 5-color qualitative palette by default if you are coloring by category.
+If your data has more than 5 categories, our system automatically groups the rest into an 'Other' category and colors them gray.
+We give you 10 default categories with the 11th as gray if you are styling a Builder map's layer by Value in a column, or using the Editor's [Category Wizard.](https://carto.com/academy/courses/intermediate-design/which-kind-of-map-should-i-make/#category-wizard) You can pick your own colors though!

-You should aim for hues that are not [analagous](https://academy.cartodb.com/courses/intermediate-design/choose-colors-1/#color-relationships), because if they are too visually similar your audience will have a harder time differentiating them.
+You should aim for hues that are not [analagous](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#color-relationships), because if they are too visually similar your audience will have a harder time differentiating them.
 Like in this map:

-<iframe width="100%" height="520" frameborder="0" src="https://team.cartodb.com/u/stephaniemongon/viz/e72f1f40-3260-11e6-b082-0e3ff518bd15/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/editor/6b5f40ea-d27d-45d9-82ba-43060fdf65a6/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Notice how the different tornado routes are easier to identify in this map:

-<iframe width="100%" height="520" frameborder="0" src="https://team.cartodb.com/u/stephaniemongon/viz/d4ed8b56-325f-11e6-ae44-0ecd1babdde5/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/editor/290789dd-a68a-426a-95de-8b9b990ac72b/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 In fact if you have more than 12 categories it gets hard to choose colors that contrast enough.
 At that point we recommend grouping your data into fewer categories.